Casimir-Onsager matrix for weakly driven processes: Final remarks

 \section{Final remarks}

-In this work, I have generalized the Onsager matrix to finite-time and weak processes.
-I did so in order to extend the compatibility criteria of linear-response theory with the Second Law of Thermodynamics to driven processes performed at the same rate of two or more external parameters.
-The positive-definiteness of the extended Onsager matrix is verified in two paradigmatic models of overdamped and underdamped white noise Brownian motions, driven simultaneously at the same rate in the stiffening and moving laser trap.
-Modeling the diffusive and thermoelectric phenomena of Irreversible Linear Thermodynamics to finite-time and weak processes in the Hamiltonian framework will be approached in future research.
+In this work, I have generalized the Casimir-Onsager matrix to finite-time and weak processes.
+I did so to extend the compatibility criteria of linear-response theory with the Second Law of Thermodynamics to driven processes performed at the same rate of two or more external parameters.
+The positive-definiteness of the extended Casimir-Onsager matrix is verified in two paradigmatic models of overdamped and underdamped white noise Brownian motions, driven simultaneously at the same rate in the stiffening and moving laser trap.
+An extension to thermally isolate systems is made at the end using the time-averaged Casimir-Onsager matrix.
+In all examples treated, the terms of the second diagonal are all null, indicating no equilibrium correlation between the generalized forces of different external parameters.
+I remark that the hypothesis of weak perturbation restricts potential application for more complex scenarios in finite-time processes, although a first step must be done to achieve this in further research.
+Finally, modeling the diffusive and thermoelectric phenomena of Irreversible Linear Thermodynamics in finite-time and weakly driven processes regime (region 2 in Fig.~\ref{fig:1}) in the Hamiltonian framework will be approached in future research.

 \onecolumngrid